-Liverymen of one year’s standing (not freemen) of the 110 livery companies are all eligible to vote at Common Hall, on Midsummer Day, at Guildhall.
+Liverymen of one year’s standing at 1 June (not freemen) of the 110 livery companies are all eligible to attend and vote in person at Common Hall, on Midsummer Day, at Guildhall.

 Liverymen would be well advised to get there early to secure a seat (11 o’clock would not be too early – take a book!) but overflow seating will be arranged in the Old Library to ensure no-one is disenfranchised.

-It is likely that there will be a contested election (for the first time since 2011 – see here for a full list of post war elections and hence considerable interest is expected.
+This year there will be a contested election for the first time since 2011 – see here for a full list of post war elections and hence considerable interest is expected.

 Admission cards (free) to Guildhall, available from your livery clerk, will ease entry through security but they are not essential, assuming your name is on the Electoral Roll held at Guildhall (where the Electoral Registration Officer works on data received from livery clerks annually).